 Orthotics, also called bite splints, are like a mouthguard that is designed to hold your jaw in its optimal position.
 Some people may wear their orthotic at night.
 Others may wear them all day.
 Sometimes an orthotic is a short-term treatment, and other times it is intended to be used for the rest of your life.

 Dental TMJ Treatment

 Sometimes your TMJ is so severe that we think you might benefit from dental treatments designed to either accomplish the same results as the orthotic without the need for wearing it.
 If your teeth are worn down or damaged, we might recommend treating those problems to restore the ability of your teeth to perform their vital function in supporting your jaw.

-If your teeth are not in a position that allow your jaw to work efficiently and rest comfortably, orthodontics might be used to move them back into place.
+If your teeth are not in a position that allows your jaw to work efficiently and rest comfortably, we might use orthodontics to achieve a better alignment.